mattp-613/VNC-Roulette-C/README.md

 Instructions:

 Make an iplist.txt file and run the script.
 You can use the shellscript provided to compile and run or run the binary itself.

+Difference Between Python Script:

+This script is faster and has less issues, and has way less issues setting up the environment to run the script.